-Unanimous AI achieves 22% more accurate pneumonia diagnoses
+Unanimous AI achieves 22% more accurate pneumonia diagnoses - VentureBeat

-It’s no great mystery that artificial intelligence’s (AI) predictive prowess can significantly improve health care outcomes.
+It’s no great secret that the predictive prowess of artificial intelligence (AI) can significantly improve health care outcomes.
 AI’s been shown to outperform dermatologists in diagnosing melanoma, and a recent study by Google subsidiary DeepMind found that algorithms were on par with clinicians in detecting eye conditions.

 But what if AI could perform even better with the aid of humans?
 That’s the pitch Unanimous AI, a startup headquartered in San Francisco, has been giving for the better part of four years.
-There’s merit to it: in a study conducted with the Stanford University School of Medicine, its system diagnosed pneumonia “significantly” more accurately — 22 percent — than a team of radiologists working alone, and reduced errors by 33 percent.
+There’s merit to it: In a study conducted with the Stanford University School of Medicine, the startup‘s system diagnosed pneumonia “significantly” more accurately — 22 percent — than a team of radiologists working alone and reduced errors by 33 percent.

 The results are being presented today at the Society for Imaging Informatics in Medicine conference in National Harbor, Maryland.

-“Humans have experience, knowledge, wisdom, and tuition that’s not being represented in these big data sets,” Stanford-educated computer scientist and CEO Louis Rosenberg told VentureBeat in a phone interview.
+“Humans have experience, knowledge, wisdom, and intuition that’s not being represented in these big datasets,” Stanford-educated computer scientist and CEO Louis Rosenberg told VentureBeat in a phone interview.
 “It takes 12 years to become a radiologist — 12 years of talking to other doctors, observing and processing the world, and filling the databases inside their heads.
 There’s value in this.”

 Unanimous AI’s platform leverages swarm intelligence — a biological phenomenon where groups of organisms amplify their intellect by forming real-time systems — to improve prediction accuracy.